wildfly/quickstart/helloworld-mutual-ssl-secured/README.md

 ## Start the Server

-1. Open a command line and navigate to the root of the WildFly directory.
+1. Open a command line and navigate to the root of the ${product.name} directory.
 2. The following shows the command line to start the server with the web profile:

         For Linux:   bin/standalone.sh